spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 This may manifest in “it feels slow” complaints or at worst, in a user’s session disappearing (technically, entering a disconnected state – the user can log in and resume working without losing their work, but at first it appears as if their desktop is now gone).

-**Resolving high Round Trip Time:** First, use the Time Interval function to change how long the data is displayed.
+**Resolving High Round Trip Time:** First, use the Time Interval function to change how long the data is displayed.
 This can give you a sense of when the issue originally began and whether there is a recurring pattern.
 If the issue is consistent, then consider adding additional Sites to resolve geographic-based challenges users are facing.
 Root cause resolutions for these issues are ultimately up to the ISPs responsible for the networks and the hops in between those networks.
 Tools like Traceroute or Pingplotter can help identify where the challenges lie in the connection at a point in time.

 #### User Input Delay
 Description: Indicates the average amount of time it takes a user’s action to take effect and be shown to them in their virtual desktop consumption for the period indicated.
 This is often reflected in how quickly the user sees the text they type appear in an email or in a Word document.
 The default time interval displayed is the last 3 hours, with data provided for every minute.